pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 ### `ignore-error`

-- The switch of the feature that ignores the errors occurred in the process of writing binlog into Pump.
+- Determines whether to ignore the errors occurred in the process of writing binlog into Pump.
 It is recommended not to modify this value.
 - Default value: `false`
 - When the value is set to `true` and an error occurs, the writing is stopped and `1` is summed to the monitoring item `tidb_server_critical_error_total`.
 When the value is `false`, the writing fails and the entire TiDB service is stopped.